National League (English football): Organisation

-At the bottom of National League North and National League South, three clubs from each division are relegated and these six clubs are divided among the Step 3 leagues of the NLS, the Northern Premier League, the Southern League, and the Isthmian League.
+At the bottom of National League North and National League South, four clubs from each division are relegated and these eight clubs are divided among the Step 3 leagues of the NLS, the Northern Premier League, the Southern League, and the Isthmian League.
 Each of these Step 3 leagues promotes their respective champions and second- to fifth-place playoff winners.
 The NLS Committee determines which Step 3 leagues the relegated clubs join, and whether the promoted clubs join National League North or National League South.

 Clubs relegated from the national division are not always geographically balanced.
 Thus, should it be deemed necessary, the NLS Committee may order one or more clubs from northern counties bordering the south and vice versa or from South Wales in the sixth tier to switch divisions (to move "horizontally" between the leagues, so to speak) so as to maintain numerical balance between North and South.

 Due to financial constraints at this level of football, some clubs have escaped relegation despite finishing in a relegation position, due to the misfortune of others.
 For promotion to proceed, whether from the National League to the EFL, within the National League, or between the various leagues of the NLS, certain conditions concerning finances and facilities must be met.
 Failure to meet the requirements of the league concerned prevents the eligible club from being promoted.

 The National League North and South expanded to 24 teams each in the 2022–23 season.
 Expansion was scheduled at first for 2020–21 until its implementation was postponed because of the COVID-19 pandemic in England.
 It was fulfilled at the end of 2021–22.

 History

-The National League was formed in 1979 from leading teams in the Northern Premier League and Southern League and was originally known as the Alliance Premier Football League and subsequently the Football Conference.
+The National League was formed in 1979 from leading teams in the Northern Premier League and Southern League and was known originally as the Alliance Premier Football League and from 1986–87 as the Football Conference.
 Support for such a league came from Alan Hardaker, the long serving Secretary of the Football League.
 He suggested that an amalgamation of the two strongest lower leagues in England, the Northern Premier League and the Southern League, would reduce the number of candidates applying to join the Football League under the re-election system then in use.
 It was also thought it would enable the strongest non-league candidate to emerge.
 In 1977 the Northern Premier and Southern Leagues agreed to only put forward one candidate each for election to the League and this proved successful with Wimbledon and Wigan Athletic gaining election to the League in 1977 and 1978.
 It was then agreed that a new league would be set up comprising 13 Southern League teams and 7 sides from the Northern Premier.